pavlab-mit/project-skywalker/Info/software_installation/RFD900x_PPP_Headless_Network.md

 Create a **persistent, headless IP network** over **RFD900x telemetry radios** so that MOOS-IvP missions can run over standard IP networking **without Wi-Fi, Ethernet, MAVLink, or SSH access at boot**.

 Note: This is a solution for single-vehicle ↔ ground-station communication.
-If your goal is scalable multi-vehicle missions, using the RFD900x serial radio can serve as an intermediate testing step before moving to Layer-3 mesh radios.
+If your goal is scalable multi-vehicle missions, using the RFD900x serial radio can serve as an intermediate testing step before moving to network radios (layer 3) like mesh or wifi radios.

 ---